ghaiklor/sails-service-payment/README.md

 `transactionId` - ID of settled transaction.
 You can get it from `checkout` result.

 `config` - Additional configuration for specific payment systems.
-See appropriated documentation for payment system.
+See appropriate documentation for payment system.

 ## Examples